nautobot/nautobot-app-device-onboarding/docs/user/app_getting_started.md

 Locations are the only other Nautobot prerequisite for the plugin to onboard a device.

+!!! info
+    There are a few other requirements for the new SSoT based jobs, but can also support some defaults.

 ### Onboarding a Device

-Navigate to the Device Onboarding Job: Jobs > Perform Device Onboarding.
+Navigate to the Device Onboarding Job: Jobs > Perform Device Onboarding (original).

+or

+Navigate to the SSoT dashboard and run `Sync Devices` to get basic device and information onboarding, followed by `Sync Network Data` to add additonal details from the network to these devices.
+E.g. Interfaces, IPs, VRFs, VLANs.

 ## What are the next steps?